 SSRS Lookup Example

-To demonstrate the Lookup in SSRS, we are going to use the previously designed report.
+To demonstrate the SSRS Lookup, we will use the previously designed report.

 First, let me show you the Report Preview.

 To add the second data set, right-click on the Datasets folder and select the Add Dataset.. option from the context menu.

-From the above screenshot, you can see that it is throwing an error because the report designer will only allow you to use only one dataset.
+The above screenshot shows that it is throwing an error because the report designer will only allow you to use only one dataset.

 Now let me show you the ideal approach to do so.
 First, insert a column to the right side of a Sales column by right-clicking on the Sales column -> Insert Column -> Right